 The taught primary based model means the children spend the majority of their time in class with their key adults.
 This allows children to build secure relationships with both their staff and peers, allowing them to develop and strengthen a range of skills to support their social and emotional well-being.
 Pupils do, however, move around the main school for some lessons, such as P.E and cooking, where they are able to work for short periods with other members of staff and access specialist rooms and equipment.

-The timetable outlines the lessons the children take part in each day with some examples of subjects covered and activities that take place across the year.
+The timetable outlines the lessons the pupils take part in each day with some examples of subjects covered and activities that take place across the year.
 The timetable is a visual for the pupils so they always know what to expect throughout the week.

 Key Stage 3